Hackers stole data from NASA's JPL using a Raspberry Pi.

-User accountThe hackers managed to obtain access to the internal network of JPL by taking over the user account of the Raspberry Pi.
+User accountThe hackers obtained access to the internal network of JPL by taking over the user account of the RPi.
 The RPi was connected to the network by an employee, but as the result of lax controls, the IT managers from NASA did not know that the RPi was present.
-As a consequence the vulnerable device remained connected to the network unmonitored, so that the hackers were able to use it for 10 months to steal information.
+As a consequence the vulnerable device remained connected to the network unmonitored.
+Thus, the hackers were able to use it for 10 months to steal information.

 Credit cardThe Raspberry is, as Elektor readers will know, a cheap computer in credit card format that is used much for educational purposes and for small-scale computer projects, because of its small dimensions and ease of use.